eichmeierbr/eichmeierbr.github.io/perception/readme.md

   <img src="images/reconstruction/im2.png" width="400" />
 </p>

-The first step in this process is finding the correspondances between the two images.
+The first step in this process is finding the correspondences between the two images.
 For this project I was given the points to create the reconstruction, but they could just as easily be found using a feature matching method similar to the one I used in the homography project.
 Then I calculate the fundamental matrix using the 8-point algorithm.
 Given any point in one image, the fundamental finds the epipolar line along with that point resides in the other image.
 I then scan along that epipolar line to find the corresponding point in the other image.

 <p float="center">
   <img src="images/reconstruction/epipolarMatch.png" />
 </p>

 Given the fundamental matrix, the relative camera matrices between the two images can be computed.
-Using the point correspondances and the relative matrices I performed a least squares error minimiation to find the most likely 3D point for each given correspondance pair.
+Using the point correspondences and the relative matrices I performed a least squares error minimization to find the most likely 3D point for each given correspondence pair.
 The next image shows the reconstructed temple in 3D.

 <p float="center">
   <img src="images/reconstruction/2temples.png" />